Research Resources

 Academic film Research Resources (CD)

-bulletAV-Online is a CD resource containing bibliographic records of over 660,000 educational moving image items, compiled by NICEM (National Information Center for Educational Media), dating from 1900 through 2007.
-The CD can be ordered by calling Diane Corrado at (646) 674-6441
+bulletAV-Online was a CD resource containing bibliographic records of over 660,000 educational moving image items, compiled by NICEM (National Information Center for Educational Media), dating from 1900 through 2007.
+The CD is no longer available (see Online resources below).

 Academic film Research Resources (Online)